acheronfail/rttw/README.md

 The repo is setup so that if you run `yarn client {command}` then the `{command}` will be sent through to the `client` sub-package.
 This makes it so you never have to change directories when working between the client and server.
-That basically means that:
+That basically means:

 - `yarn client` == `cd client && yarn`
 - `yarn client start` == `cd client && yarn start`